JiakunYan/ibvBench/README.md

 # ibvBench

-This is a benchmark project for Infiniband.
+This is a benchmark suite for Infiniband.

 Author: Jiakun Yan (jiakuny3@illinois.edu)